(Last Update: 10/16/2024)

 From the type of mattress used to the baby's positioning, every detail plays a role in ensuring a secure environment.

-However, beyond the safe sleep guidelines and debates, it is crucial to choose to align with your family's comfort and needs.
+However, beyond the safe sleep guidelines and debates, choosing to align with your family's comfort and needs is crucial.

 Each family is unique, and what works for one might not for another.